liferay/liferay-docs/develop/reference/articles/02-screenlets-in-liferay-screens-for-android/05-ddl-form-screenlet-for-android.markdown

 - `textDocumentFieldLayoutId`: The layout to use for Documents & Media fields.

-If you don't define the editor type's layout in the attributes of `DDLFormScreent`, the default layout `ddlfield_xxx_default` is used, where `xxx` is the name of the editor type.
+If you don't define the editor type's layout in the attributes of `DDLFormScreenlet`, the default layout `ddlfield_xxx_default` is used, where `xxx` is the name of the editor type.
 It's important to note that you can change the layout used with any editor type at any point.

 ### Custom Editors [](id=custom-editors)